TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncore.rst

    preference to :func:`~select.select` (the default is ``False``).

    The *map* parameter is a dictionary whose items are the channels to watch.
-   As channels are closed they are deleted from their map.
+   As channels are closed they are deleted kutoka their map.
 If *map* is omitted, a global map is used.
 Channels (instances of :class:`asyncore.dispatcher`, :class:`asynchat.async_chat` and subclasses thereof) can freely be mixed in the map.